Managing Hazardous Waste

 Where can I find EPA ID number information?

-You can find more information regarding EPA ID numbers and apply for one on our Hazardous Waste Identification Number webpage.
+Find more information and resources for both Federal “EPA” and State ID numbers on our Apply for a Hazardous Waste Identification Number webpage.

 For ease of reference, we offer the following citations from the California Code of Regulations (CCR), title 22.
 For the complete and most up-to-date source for universal waste handler regulatory requirements, visit our DTSC Laws & Regulations webpage.